 When a driver submits a test that shows they have at least .08% BAC, this can result in a six-month license suspension.
 Any subsequent occurrences will lead to a one-year license suspension.

-If you are searching for a criminal defense law firm that can vigorously fight for your rights and freedom, look no further than Aiken & O’Halloran.
+If you are searching for Fort Myers criminal defense lawyers that can vigorously fight for your rights and freedom, look no further than Aiken & O’Halloran.
 Our Fort Myers DUI lawyers have over 50 years of combined experience and have successfully represented thousands of clients facing serious charges.
 We are committed to doing whatever it takes to help our clients avoid jail time and stay on the road.

 If you are facing charges for driving under the influence, contact Aiken & O’Halloran at (239) 603-6777 now.
 Our Fort Myers DUI attorneys have a proven track record of obtaining case dismissals.